 In conclusion, we need early adopters who are willing to test how things work and share their experiences so that the user experience for end users can evolve into something that is as easy as usernames and passwords.

-For a further detailed look at working with FIDO and the WebAuthn API, check out this blog.
+Next steps: Take a detailed look at working with FIDO and the WebAuthn API.